 "Tonight I'm going to eat dinner, take a shower, read for 20 minutes, and go to bed by 10:30.
 No phone after 9."

-This works because the decision happens when your prefrontal cortex is still functional.
-By the time evening arrives and your willpower is gone, the plan is already set.
-You don’t have to decide; you just have to follow.
+This works because the decision happens before the hardest part of the day.
+By the time evening arrives and willpower is lower, the plan is already set.

 When willpower is low, environment matters more than intention.
 Pre-load your environment: